tiff-ritz/buildpacks-deb-packages/CONTRIBUTING.md

-# Contributing Guide For Heroku's Debian Packages Buildpack
+# Contributing Guide For Heroku's `.deb` Packages Buildpack

-This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to `heroku/buildpacks-debian-packages`.
+This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to `heroku/buildpacks-deb-packages`.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.

 # Governance Model